dugramen/godot-global-project/README.md

 ### class_name
 `class_name` is handled in a special way.
 Normally, loading a script does not actually register the `class_name` globally.
 Only scripts saved in the actual project are available by their `class_name`.

 To overcome this, extensions are handled differently.
 Instead of loading the script directly, a duplicate is loaded with extra static variables added to the bottom.
-These variables point to all the class_names of your extensions, letting you access them as if they were actually registered globally.
+These variables point to all the class_names of your extensions, letting you access them almost as if they were actually registered globally.

 For example this:
  ```gdscript